 Noncash compensation expense.
 We recognized noncash compensation expense of \$2.1 million and \$1.9 million in the third quarter of 2000 and 1999, respectively, related to the probable vesting of partnership units granted by our general partner to certain officers and key employees of our general partner and its affiliates.
-These amounts are included in general and administrative expense on the Consolidated Statements of Operations.
 The units granted are owned by the general partner and therefore, do not reflect an increase in the number of units of the partnership, nor a cash cost to us.
 However, generally accepted accounting principles require these charges to be "pushed down" from the general partner's financial results to our results.
-This charge is offset by an equivalent increase in partners' capital as the payments by the general partner and a contribution to our equity.
+This charge is offset by an equivalent increase in partners' capital as the payments by the general partner are considered a contribution to our equity.